Loading figure…

 Murphy advocates for federal action to cut emissions and has expressed support for policies that promote renewable energy and environmental protection.
 He has criticized the influence of oil and gas companies on energy policy.

 Murphy is a leading advocate for stricter gun control measures, including a national assault weapons ban and universal background checks.
-He has criticized Congress for its inaction on gun violence and has been involved in significant legislative efforts to address the issue.
+He has criticized the NRA and has been vocal about the need for comprehensive gun violence prevention legislation.

 Murphy is a leading advocate for stricter gun control measures, including a national assault weapons ban and universal background checks.
-He has criticized Congress for its inaction on gun violence and has been involved in significant legislative efforts to address the issue.
+He has criticized the NRA and has been vocal about the need for comprehensive gun violence prevention legislation.

 Murphy supports higher taxes on corporations and top earners, advocating for a minimum tax rate of 30% for those earning over $1 million.
 He has criticized tax cuts that disproportionately benefit the wealthy.